embroidery-space/xsp-specs/ursa/oxs.md

 Cloth/fabric-specific attributes:

-- `kind` _by Embroidery_: string - Specifies the kind of the cloth/fabric.
+- `kind` _by Embroiderly_: string - Specifies the kind of the cloth/fabric.
   The common values are "Aida", "Evenweave", "Linen".

 Material-specific attributes (threads, beads, etc.):